 Tour more of Gaudi’s work at Casa Batllo

-Your next stop is another 25-minute walk, but after this trek, the rest of your destinations are more closely situated.
+Your next stop is another 25-minute walk, but after this trek, the rest of your destinations on this tour of Barcelona in 24 hours are more closely situated.

 Head southwest on Carrer de Mallorca and work your way toward Carrer d’Arago.
 On this long stretch, you’ll pass several historic churches and buildings.